LucPalmieri/Nardonella-NARMHE1-genome/README.md

 |  seq006_polypolish (6,417 bp)|

 The merging process resulted in seven contigs.
-I pass the combined file through one extra round of polishing with long and short reads.
+I passed the combined file through one extra round of polishing with long and short reads.

 |**Combined assembly summary after POLCA**|
 |---------|